-Tennessee law prohibits minors from being prosecuted for prostitution; however, law enforcement may take a minor into custody for investigative purposes, which risks subjecting the child to an adversarial process.
+Tennessee law prohibits minors from being prosecuted for prostitution; however, law enforcement may take a minor into custody for "investigative purposes," which is not defined to limit the detention to determining if the detained individual is a minor.
 Additionally, state law fails to provide for a specialized service response.
-Prohibiting prosecution without addressing these gaps leaves some commercially sexually exploited youth re-victimized by an adversarial process, disconnected from resources that are necessary to promote healing.

-Hinges on age Procedure
+Н inges on age Procedure

-Eliminates criminal liability within the prostitution law Prohibits prosecution, adjudication, or conviction only Contemplates detention and/or arrest
+/ / criminal liability within the prostitution law Prohibits prosecution, adjudication, or conviction only Contemplates detention and/or arrest

 √ \checkmark \checkmark